jd28/rollnw/tools/mudl/README.md

 Most commands accept these:

 - `--module <path>`: load a module container (`.mod`, module directory, or zip) before resolving resources.
 Use this when the model, textures, or override assets live inside a specific module.
+- `--user <path>`: use an explicit NWN user directory root for development/override resources.
+CI should use `--user ./tests/test_data/user`.
 - `--animation <name>`: override the default animation for interactive/headless model previews.
 - `--dangly-scale <value>`: exaggerate or reduce dangly motion for tuning.
 - `--dangly-mode legacy|modern`: choose the dangly simulation mode.